aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/text-processing/remove-characters-by-position/_index.md

 Delete characters from Excel cells by position: remove first/last N characters, or delete text before/after specified markers.
 Precise text cleaning with Aspose.Cells Cloud Web API.

+**Prerequisites**: To use this API you need an active Aspose Cloud subscription, a valid access token obtained via OAuth, and a storage location (default or custom) where the input workbook resides.

 ## **Introduction**: Remove Unwanted Characters by Position

 **Position modes**